aimnova.

 • Reasoning: explaining what the result means in the context of the question

-This is one of the biggest reasons students stay around a 5 when they have enough knowledge for a 7.
-The content is often not the problem.
-The exam method is.
+This is exactly why many students stay around a 5 even when they know enough content for a 7.

 How to prepare efficiently

-2. Practise full exam-style questions, not just isolated drills.
+2. Practise full exam-style questions, not isolated drills only.

-5. Re-do missed questions and write one sentence explaining the mistake.
+5. Re-do missed questions and write one line for the exact mistake.

 Final tip: the jump from a 5 to a 7